top of page

 Music is considered a temporal art.
 In other words, a decoration of time rather than space.
 This program explores this unique relationship with time and memory.
 Composers often draw on older music as inspiration for their new compositions which asks the audience to recall both the original music and their personal associations with it.
 Others, focus on the rhythmical aspects of their piece emphasizing the pulse that drives the music forward.

-ABC musicians collaborate with artists skilled in capturing moments in time; photographers.
+ABC musicians collaborate with an art form that specializes in freezing time; photography.
 This relationship creates a unique juxtaposition between art which innately requires time and another that specializes in freezing it.
 Using the work of both professionals and the photos from the audience themselves, this concert plays with concepts of memory, time, and how we attempt to spend and preserve it.

 J is for Jeanrenaud, Janacek, and Joplin